Gabe-Jentis/WritingProj4/README.md

 pip3 install matplotlib
 pip3 install numpy
 ```
-Make sure git is installed on linux and clone the repository with these commands
+Make sure git is installed on linux and clone the repository at a location of your choice with these commands
 ```
 sudo apt install git-all
 git clone https://github.com/Gabe-Jentis/WritingProj4.git